-Awarded grantees must provide a simple self-evaluation along with video of the work no later than one month after the end of the project period.
+Awarded grantees must provide a simple self-evaluation along with video of the work no later than two months after the end of the project period.
 The evaluation is to be completed jointly by the designer and choreographer.
 More information will be included in the award notice.
 Grantees also agree to include notice of this award in their promotional materials.

 - Apply online